jack2684/alpinely.ai/README.md

 Effortless baby tracking through natural chat among family.
 Simply discuss your baby's activities, and Littly records events automatically in the background.

 ### Early bird free for life! 🎉
 Right now during public preview, Littly is open free to all the early birds!
-And every early will have lifetime free access.
-We are happy to hear any feedback from you.
+And every early sign-up will have lifetime free access.
+Your feedback is invaluable in our mission to make parenting easier – we're all ears!

 ### Referral program
 1. For each referral, both you and your friend get 1 month free credits.